 New year, new dreams about exploring Oregon.
 With all of the pent-up stress and postponed travel plans that mired 2020, the new year is bound to bring some much-needed joy — and a plan to eradicate coronavirus.
-According the Oregon Health Authority, the FDA-approved vaccines are currently being administered to health-care personnel and should reach the rest of the state later this year.
-That means you can start dreaming about your future Oregon trips now.
+The Oregon Health Authority confirmed that all Oregonians age 12 and older are eligible to get the FDA-approved COVID-19 vaccines.
+That means your dreams about exploring Oregon will soon become a reality.

 Oregon Culinary Trips